Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

                                                                                               (anonymous users are requested to login
                                                                                               first) or to the project members if the tracker is made private.
-`Artifact Browsing <#TrackerV5ArtifactBrow sing>`_                                            Searching the Artifact database and
+Artifact Browsing                                                                             Searching the Artifact database and
                                                                                               browsing the results is available to all
                                                                                               Tuleap visitors (whether
                                                                                               registered or not) unless the tracker has been made private by the project
                                                                                               administrator.
 If so the tracker is only visible to project members.
-`Artifact Update <#TrackerV5ArtifactUpdate>`_                                                 By default only project members can
+Artifact Update                                                                               By default only project members can
                                                                                               update an artifact.
 Non members have only limited access and can only add a comment or attach a file.
-`Tracker Administration - Artifact Import <#TrackerV5ArtifactImport>`_                        Only Project administrators and project
+Tracker Administration - Artifact Import                                                      Only Project administrators and project
                                                                                               members with Admin. permission can
                                                                                               import data into trackers.
-`Tracker Creation <#TrackerV5Creation>`_                                                      Only available to project administrators.
+Tracker Creation                                                                              Only available to project administrators.
-`Tracker Administration - General Settings <#TrackerV5GeneralSettings>`_                      Only available to project administrators
+Tracker Administration - General Settings                                                     Only available to project administrators
                                                                                               and project members with Admin.
                                                                                               permission on this tracker.
-`Tracker Administration - Field Usage Management <#TrackerV5FieldUsage Management>`_          Only available to project administrators
+Tracker Administration - Field Usage Management                                               Only available to project administrators
                                                                                               and project members with Admin.
                                                                                               permission on this tracker.
-`Tracker Administration - Semantic Management <#TrackerV5SemanticManagement>`_                Only available to project administrators
+Tracker Administration - Semantic Management                                                  Only available to project administrators
                                                                                               and project members with Admin. permission
                                                                                               on this tracker.
-`Tracker Administration - Workflow Management <#TrackerV5Workflow>`_                          Only Project administrators and project
+Tracker Administration - Workflow Management                                                  Only Project administrators and project
                                                                                               members with Admin. permission can define
                                                                                               and configure workflow.
-`Tracker Administration - Permissions Management <#TrackerV5PermissionsManagement>`_          Only Project administrators and project
+Tracker Administration - Permissions Management                                               Only Project administrators and project
                                                                                               members with Admin. permission can define
                                                                                               tracker permissions.
-`Tracker Administration - Canned Responses Management <#TrackerV5CannedResponses>`_           Only Project administrators and project
+Tracker Administration - Canned Responses Management                                          Only Project administrators and project
                                                                                               members with Admin. permission can define
                                                                                               canned responses.
-`Tracker Administration - Email Notification Settings <#TrackerV5EmailNotificationSettings>`_ Only Project administrators can add email
+Tracker Administration - Email Notification Settings                                          Only Project administrators can add email
                                                                                               addresses in the global email notification
                                                                                               field.
 Project members can watch artifacts
                                                                                               of other team members.
 Any registered
                                                                                               Tuleap user can customize her
                                                                                               notification preferences.
-`Tracker Administration - Structure Export <#TrackerV5AdminStructureExport>`_                 Only Project administrators and project
+Tracker Administration - Structure Export                                                     Only Project administrators and project
                                                                                               members with Admin. permission can export
                                                                                               tracker structure.
 ============================================================================================= ===========================================